UK TERMS OF SERVICE

 What should you know about your Curve card?

 Curve will issue you either a personal or business Curve Card.
 It will either be a physical and/or digital card.
-A digital card is a card where you can see your Curve card details in the Curve app only, and can request a physical card if you want one (fees for this are in the Fee Schedule).
+A digital card is a card where you can see your Curve card details in the Curve app only, and you can request a physical card if you want one (fees for this are in the Subscription Schedules).

 What type of accounts can you open?